Jenny & the Eddies: Background

-Richard Clinghan was born in Northern Ireland and in 2010 moved to New Zealand where he works as a General Practitioner and Rural Hospital Medicine Generalist at the Oxford Community Health Centre (New Zealand).
+Richard Clinghan was born in Northern Ireland and moved to New Zealand to 2010.
+He works as a General Practitioner and Rural Hospital Medicine Generalist at the Oxford Community Health Centre (New Zealand).

-He was inspired to create Jenny & the Eddies after the New Zealand 2019 measles epidemic to have in his waiting room to reassure parents that vaccines were safe.
+Clinghan was inspired to create Jenny & the Eddies after the New Zealand 2019 measles epidemic to have in his waiting room to reassure parents that vaccines were safe.
 Clinghan said the goal was to encourage those who were resistant to vaccines, to get vaccinated.

 Clinghan acknowledged that he did a lot of work on the comic in lockdown in New Zealand during COVID-19, and said the initiative was an attempt to connect with both children and parents to alleviate concerns about vaccines in a creative way.

 Clinghan received support from Funtime Comics - a nonprofit group of comic creators established in 1991 by students at the University of Canterbury.
 He told Funtime that he had been influenced by Scott McCloud because his works Making Comics and Understanding Comics: The Invisible Art showed how comics worked and that they could be "magical" and encourage the use of the imagination.
 Clinghan concluded that "drawing can help ease your mind, settle your worries and give you an opportunity to find a moment to refocus on things that add the most value to your life.
 This is usually your family and friends".

 Clinghan contributed a segment of Jenny & the Eddies and a comic White Blood Cells and Blueprint, to the 2020 Funtime issue, funtimecomics#33: Tales from Pandemia (comics inspired by the global coronavirus pandemic).

 According to Zahra Shahtahmasebi, Jenny & the Eddies was first launched at the Christchurch Armageddon Expo in July 2020.